velartrill/velartrill.github.io/orig/kestrel.md

 The tears are streaming uncontrollably now and I give up on wiping my eyes.
 Experimentally I trace out a few steps of an old folk dance Sparrow taught me all those years ago.
 I feel so *light."*

 I turn and tug Soshten to her feet.
 She clasps her hands demurely behind her back, gazing up at me flirtatiously, and I pull her close, hugging her so tightly I might actually have hurt her if she was a baseline.
 "Thank you," I whisper again, and she laughs happily, stroking my back.
-The voidskin is thin and tight enough that the touch still feels intensely intimate, even if I can't feel just how soft her skin is on mine.

 "Don't get too excited," she tells me.
 "This is really something that should be done by a medic, so don't go crazy until he's had a chance to clean up my mess, okay?"